emcrisostomo/fswatch/README.md

 Usage recommendations are as follows:

   * On OS X, use only the `FSEvents` monitor (which is the default behaviour).

+  * On Solaris and its derivatives use the _File Events Notification_ monitor.

   * On Linux, use the `inotify` monitor (which is the default behaviour).

   * If the number of files to observe is sufficiently small, use the `kqueue` monitor.
 Beware that on some systems the maximum number of file descriptors that can be opened by a process is set to a very low value (values as low as 256 are not uncommon), even if the operating system may allow a much larger value.
 In this case, check your OS documentation to raise this limit on either a per process or a system-wide basis.

   * If feasible, watch directories instead of files.
 Properly crafting the receiving side of the events to deal with directories may sensibly reduce the monitor resource consumption.

   * On Windows, use the `windows` monitor.

   * If none of the above applies, use the poll monitor.
 The authors' experience indicates that `fswatch` requires approximately 150 MB of RAM memory to observe a hierarchy of 500.000 files with a minimum path length of 32